-The ceiling-mounted Occupancy Sensor saves energy and adds convenience by accurately detecting when an area is occupied or vacant.
+The wall-mounted Occupancy Sensor saves energy and adds convenience by accurately detecting when an area is occupied or vacant.

-This device is wireless, powered by indoor light, and uses a passive infrared (PIR) sensor to detect motion.
+It is wireless, solar-powered, and uses a passive infrared (PIR) sensor to detect motion.
 The occupancy sensor transmits RF signals to control lighting, HVAC and outlets more efficiently.